-Because bay and bow windows project outward and wrap around multiple angles, they capture light from a wider range of directions than a standard flat window.
-Rooms with bay or bow windows feel noticeably brighter throughout the day — making them a popular choice for living rooms, dining rooms, and kitchens throughout the Capital District.
+Because bay and bow windows project outward and wrap around multiple angles, they capture light from a much wider range of directions than a standard flat window.
+Rooms with bay or bow windows feel noticeably brighter throughout the entire day — making them a highly popular choice for living rooms, dining rooms, and kitchens across the Capital District.

-The projection created by a bay or bow window adds usable square footage to a room.
-The interior seat board can become a window seat, a reading nook, a built-in storage bench, or simply an open shelf.
-This added depth can make a room feel significantly larger without any structural addition to your home's footprint.
+The projection created by a bay or bow window also adds valuable, usable square footage to a room.
+The interior seat board can be transformed into a cozy window seat, a reading nook, a built-in storage bench, or an elegant open display shelf.
+This added depth makes a room feel significantly larger without the massive expense of a structural room addition.

 Bay Windows vs. Bow Windows: What's the Difference?